Evolution of text-based RPG games

 History of text-based RPG games

 The first examples of this genre can be traced back to the 1960s when video terminals were quite expensive.
-Most successful ones from the time were Star Trek, Lunar Lander and The Oregon Trail.
+The most successful ones from the time were Star Trek, Lunar Lander and The Oregon Trail.

 (Image Credit: The Register.co.uk)